Amelia-Mowers/typst-tabut/README.typ

 #subsection([Cell Expressions and Formatting])

-Just like the labels cell contents can be modified and formatted like any content in Typst.
+Just like the headers, cell contents can be modified and formatted like any content in Typst.

 #snippet("format")